tvanmaren/js-integration-testing/readme.md

 DELETE /puppies/:id
 ```

 As you follow this example in writing your own integration tests for `routes/puppies.js`, strive to understand the purpose and impact of each line.

+Remember that it's the errors that pop up that we learn from.
+Strive to fix these yourself, but don't struggle for more than 20 minutes before asking your classmates or the instructors for help!

-From `routes/directors.js`:
+From `test/directorsSpec.js`:
 ```
 process.env.NODE_ENV = 'test';